jianwen-android/notes-sst-/Computing+/Chapter 7/Intellectual property.md

-πIntellectual property
+# Intellectual property

-Creations of the mind that have value but can exist purely as data with no physical form
+- Creations of the mind that have value but can exist purely as data with no physical form

 # Types of software licenses